actualbudget/docs/docs/getting-started/envelope-budgeting.md

 Read more about [managing credit cards](/docs/budgeting/credit-cards) with Actual Budget.

-## An detailed example of how to do Zero-Based budgeting
+## An detailed example of how to do Zero-Sum budgeting

 Let's say your total monthly income of January is € 1 200.
 You get your money on the 1st.
 Using Zero-Based Budgeting,